Got extra time in Queenstown? Explore beyond New Zealand’s adventure capital on one of the best day trips from Queenstown.

 Glenorchy is a short 45-minute drive from central Queenstown.

 Visiting Queenstown in the winter months?
 Be sure to set aside time for Cardrona.
-Like Arrowtown, the village of Cardrona was once at that centre of the gold mining industry in Central Otago.
+Like Arrowtown, the village of Cardrona was once at the centre of the gold mining industry in Central Otago.
 It’s got a different trick up its sleeve now.
-These days, it’s most famous for being the best places to go skiing in Queenstown.
+These days, it’s most famous for being the most popular places to go skiing in Queenstown.

-Cardrona Alpine Resort has a variety of wide open pistes.
-They’re perfect for both beginner and intermediate skiiers & snowboarders.
+Cardrona Alpine Resort has a variety of wide-open pistes.
+They’re perfect for both beginner and intermediate skiers & snowboarders.
 Also nearby is Snow Farm, the only cross-country skiing area in New Zealand.
 At Snow Farm, you can explore over 55 kilometres of Nordic ski trails.
 The ski season in Queenstown runs between June and early October.

 Thanks to its proximity to the city, Lake Hayes is the perfect quick escape from the urban bustle.
 Whether hiking or biking, take to the Lake Hayes Loop.
 The easy 8-kilometre-long track rings around Lake Hayes.
 As you make your way around its shore, you’ll be treated to spectacular scenery.